emmewiebe/emmes-wildlife-sanctuary/README.md

 to run:
 Go to the project folder: cd <emmes-wildlife-sanctuary>
 	3. Install the dependencies: npm install
-	4. Start the app: npm start
+	4. Start the app: npm run dev
 	5. Open your browser and go to http://localhost:3000 to see it in action!

 This project is a React app called Emme’s Wildlife Sanctuary, where you can learn about endangered animals and their conservation status.
 It features a list of species with details like how many are left and why they’re endangered, and you can mark your favorite ones to keep track of them.
 It’s a simple, interactive way to raise awareness and inspire people to care about wildlife.